jump-group/avacy-wp/readme.md

 For more information about Avacy and its features, visit Avacy's [website](https://avacysolution.com/).

 #### Avacy Terms of Use and Privacy Policies
+Avacy uses 3rd party services as the Avacy REST API and AWS distributions to provide assets as the blacklist JSON file.
 Before integrating Avacy with this plugin, please review the Avacy [Terms of use](https://avacy.eu/terms-and-conditions) and [Privacy Policy](https://api.avacy.eu/jumpgroup/privacypolicy/14/it) to understand how your data is handled and what responsibilities you have as a user of their service.

 We welcome your feedback and suggestions to improve the functionality of the plugin.